-To access the new mobile site, simply enter www.samfs.superfacts.com into your smartphone browser and get your super on the go!
+To access the mobile site, simply enter

+www.sametrofiresuper.com.au into your smartphone browser and get your super on the go!
 Alternatively you can scan the QR code above using the QR reader in your smartphone and it will take you directly the mobile site.